panphora/widget.js/README.md

 # WIDGET.JS

-Show/hide groups of elements depending on where you click on the page
+Show/hide different areas on the page depending on where the user clicks.
+Super useful.

 ### Example